Suarez strikes out 8, outduels Irvin as Angels edge A's 1-0 – KION546

 AP Baseball Writer

-Luis Rengifo homered in the first and it held up to provide dear friend Suarez with just enough support.
+Luis Rengifo homered in the first inning and it held up to provide Suarez with the only run he needed.

-“He’s like my brother.
-We grew up together,” Suarez said of his Venezuelan countryman from the same city, Naguanagua.
-“It’s great when he hits well and I pitch well and we win.”

 Suarez (4-4) gave up two hits while earning his second straight win against the A’s.
 He hasn’t allowed an earned run in his last 18 innings.

-“Gifo’s ball was a bomb off a tough pitcher,” Angels interim manager Phil Nevin said.
-“I really like Irvin.
-He’s pitched well against us both times.
-We were able to get one across and that’s what we needed.”

-Aaron Loup worked the eighth and Ryan Tepera finished for his second save to close out the two-hit shutout in just 2 hours, 14 minutes.
+Aaron Loup pitched the eighth and Ryan Tepera finished for his second save to close out the two-hit shutout in just 2 hours, 14 minutes.

-Irvin (6-9) faced the Angels for a second consecutive start after losing to Los Angeles last Tuesday despite allowing just two runs in six innings.
+Irvin (6-9) faced the Angels for a second consecutive start after losing to Los Angeles on Aug.
+2 despite allowing just two runs in six innings.
 He took another tough defeat Monday night.

 Steven Duggar, claimed off waivers Sunday from Texas, made his Angels debut when he entered to play left field in the eighth.